cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 There is 1 other profile that we want to mention, in which Cyber is mentioned, practically, on a daily basis.
 [Cosmsos Today](https://twitter.com/adriana_kalpa), this is a series of daily tweets that are run by different community members in various languages and are translated from the English version

 ##### Community maintained profiles and tools:
 The goal of Cyber is to be governed solely by the community via the use of on-chain governance mechanisms, cyber\~Foundation and any other trustless tools that may come existence.
-Below is the start of the long list of community tools and profiles:
+Below is the start of the long list of community tools and profiles.
+Anyone is welcome to commit to any of these or run his own:

-###### Tools
+###### Apps
 - [Firefox cyb~Virus extension](https://github.com/CipherDogs/cyb-virus): An extension to fuckGoogle in Mozilla.
 [By CipherDogs](https://github.com/CipherDogs)
 - [Cyberdbot for TG](t.me/cyberdbot): A bot that can track your validator uptime and upload content to IPFS.
 [By Snedashkovsky](https://github.com/Snedashkovsky)